ankit-m/project-surat/README.md

     * Easy to use drag and drop functionality

 ### How it works?
 When a user opens the website, the geo-location of the user is recorded.The user can either view files within a particular range or opt to add a new file.
 The file could be a text file, image file or plain text.
-This files are mapped to corresponding geo locations and will continue to remain there until removed (feature yet to be developed).
+This files are mapped to corresponding geo locations and will continue to remain there until removed.
 Any user within that range can view and add files.

 ### Link
 https://project-surat.firebaseapp.com/